-Of course, there are many reasons for this, but one of the most major ones is that most people don’t make efforts to be reflective.
-Most people don’t look at why what they’re doing may be misguided, and especially, where they’re making mistakes.
+Of course, there are many reasons for this.
+However, one of the major ones is that most people don’t make efforts to be reflective.

 This productivity hack changes that.
-It forces the user to address his weaknesses and his faults, and makes him see where there’s not just a little, but massive room for improvement.
+It forces the user to address his weaknesses and his faults.
+The tip will also make him see where there’s not just a little but massive room for improvement.

 Best of all, it’s free, quick, and easy.